GhanGhan/Robot_Smart_Car/ReadMe.md

    - Determines the value of the velocity sent from the command source, Bluetooth or USB
    - Contains error detection code to sense of the recieved data is corrupted, in which case it will be thrown out
 - The .h files contain the class, functions and data structure declarations
-- The .c files manipulate the member variables, usually by applying algorithms and/or logic of varying complexity
+- The .cpp files manipulate the member variables, usually by applying algorithms and/or logic of varying complexity
 - **The test folder is intended for PlatformIO Unit Testing and project tests & the lib folder is intended to be used for project specific (private) libraries, neither is being used as of now
-- **main.c:**
+- **main.cpp:**
    - Instantiates timing, PID, motor control, encoder, speed, error detection and command source detection parameters
    - Setup communication channels, enable motors and motor directions
    - Done in a loop: